 Chiang Mai Trip Details

-Chiang Mai is the first ever place where we stayed in a hostel.
-Here is a short gist of the numbers.
+Chiang Mai is the first-ever place where we stayed in a hostel.
+Here is the short version.

 Travel: Krabi to Chiang Mai.

 Hotel: Green Sleep Hostel <3

 Places covered: Chiang Mai temples, Chiang Rai temples, the Golden Triangle, and ziplining (Eagle Track)